Piyushsingh400/FIND-HOTEL/README.md

-This mern project helps the user to find a hotel for them in a particular city.
+This mern project helps the user to find a hotel in a particular city.
 The offered rooms appear on the map or as normal cards using Mapbox.
 User can filter the rooms by the city or by the cost.